 Anything else you want to say that we haven’t covered?

 I just want to thank all the folks at X10.
-Every step of the way from the young lady I would call to extend the machines visits.
 Everyone was so upbeat and easy to work with.
-Candice was there and cared and, and we’d talk, you know, she was always very supportive but would always push, push, push.
-And I love that.
+Candice was there and cared, and we’d talk.
+She was always very supportive but would always push, push, push.
+I loved that.
 And Mary, you’ve been so easy to talk with and have always been very supportive and that’s very important throughout the process.